Also known as: App Name, App Title, Product Name

 Fitness Guide has an app with 7-minute workouts.
 However, the brand name would take a lot of space in the app title.
 Also, the brand name is shown right under the name.
 The solution was perfect.
 They focus on the most important features of the app to describe it since the name of the brand is under it.
 Bear in mind that “fitness” is a strong word for this type of app, so, it will be probably in the keyword field.

 Regarding Google Play Store ASO, it is a must to pay attention to this field.
 Google Play does not have a keyword field, so, Google scans your whole app store listing to find keywords.
 The words you write on top are considered the most relevant to Google.
-Your app title is the first written thing about your app that shows on the screen.
+Your app name is the first written thing about your app that shows on the screen.
 Then it is where you need to place your most relevant keywords.

 Tip: While iOS shortens the app title field, Google Play makes it longer.
 Until recently 30 characters were allowed, but nowadays 50 characters are available.

 Think about these 50 characters and see how you can put your most important keywords there.
 Do not forget that you should use these keywords frequently throughout your description, to make them even more relevant to Google.
 These keywords should fit naturally into the description; do not throw them in the middle of the text.
-So, think carefully about which keywords you are using in your app title, and how you are going to place them in your app description in a nice way.
+So, think carefully about which keywords you are using in your app name, and how you are going to place them in your app description in a nice way.

-Even though keywords are relevant in the app title, do not write a bunch of keywords in it, Google still scans keywords from the rest of your app.
+Even though keywords are relevant in the app name, do not write a bunch of keywords in it, Google still scans keywords from the rest of your app.
 Hence, you do not need to write every keyword within the 50 characters.
 Focus on the most important ones for the title, and keep the other ones for the rest of your app page.
 When doing regular App Store Optimization updates of your app page, you can experiment in switching the positions of certain keywords.

 Google Play App Title Example (Android)

-Do not use synonyms in your app title.
+Do not use synonyms in your app name.
 In the case of Sleep Cycle Alarm Clock, it focuses on the most relevant keywords regarding the features.
 “Waking up” is an appropriate expression for the app, and it is a synonym for “alarm clock.”
 So, instead of using both in the title, it places “waking up” as the first thing in the description.
 It will still be scanned as a keyword, just as “alarm clock.”

 - App Store Ranking Factors » Which Data Affects Your Rankings